The top 6 reasons you may have a stuffy nose at night

 Not all allergies happen when spring rolls around — you could be dealing with Fall allergies or even a mold allergy, which can cause allergy symptoms year-round.
-And speaking of symptoms, a stuffy nose is one of the key issues people with allergies must contend with.
-While those with Spring allergies are likely used to having stuffy sinuses, people with Fall or mold allergies may not realize that allergies are to blame for their congestion (see an allergist if you suspect something related to allergies is up).
+And speaking of symptoms, nasal congestion is one of the key issues people with allergies must contend with.

 Did you know certain hormonal changes may cause a stuffy nose?
-The trigger could be anything from pregnancy to getting your period, oral birth control, menopause, or even hypothyroidism.
-If a stuffy nose is impacting your sleep when you have a hormone shift, consider Breathe Right Nasal Strips, which instantly open your nose for a more restful night's sleep.
-Plus they’re drug-free and safe to use with any medicine and are the only nasal strip that uses 3M adhesive for a comfortable fit and removal.
+The trigger could be anything from pregnancy to getting your period, oral birth control, menopause, or even hypothyroidism—and you may want to discuss this with your doctor.
+If a stuffy nose is impacting your sleep when you have a hormone shift, consider Breathe Right® Nasal Strips which instantly open your nose to help you have a more restful night’s sleep.
+Plus, they’re drug-free and safe to use with any medicine and are the only nasal strip that uses 3M adhesive for a comfortable fit and removal.
+Try one on us.

 If you’re frustrated about your stuffy nose, remember that there are solutions — because no one should have to suffer, especially if it’s affecting your sleep!

 - “Nonallergic Rhinitis - Symptoms And Causes”.
 Mayo Clinic, 2021, https://www.mayoclinic.org/diseases-conditions/nonallergic-rhinitis/symptoms-causes/syc-20351229.
 Accessed 5 May 2021.